ncr/rack-proxy/README.md

 Use Cases
 ----

-Below are some examples of real world use cases for Rack-Proxy, done something interesting add the list below and send a PR.
+Below are some examples of real world use cases for Rack-Proxy.
+If you have done something interesting, add it to the list below and send a PR.

 * Allowing one app to act as central trust authority
   * handle accepting self-sign certificates for internal apps